ontopia/ontopia/ontopia-vizigator/src/site/vizigator/userguide.md

 When initially loading a topic map, dialog boxes allow the user to choose a Focus Node, to proceed with modelling a Map View, or to cancel the loading.
 From a Topic View, Map View can be can be restored via the `View\Map View` menu item.

-VizLet (and VizPlugin) and VizDesktop behave the same way, with the exception that VizLet always operates in topic view.

 ##### Screen Layout #####